nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 After keying a valid initial input, the multi-step prompting will prompt you to enter details for the following fields in the specified order:
 * Email: must be unique and of the format <em>local-part@domain</em>.
 * Phone number: must be unique and input as digits without spaces in between.
 The permitted length is 7-15 digits inclusive, which is the standard length of all international phone numbers.
 * Tags: tags should be alphanumeric without spaces.
 To add multiple tags, tags should be separated by commas.
-No tag can be empty, so consecutive commas without any tag in between would be invalid.
+Tags cannot be empty, so consecutive commas without any tag in between would be invalid.
 <br>
 Format: `add_person n/NAME`
 <br>